ianpatrickbuss/pitchingfork/README.md

 - The user will select what band they believe the sound falls in based off of a selection of ranges.
 - The user can also select, for a bonus point, a sub range that the frequency may fall within.

-### Components

-**Quiz:**

-- Provide either a specific frequency to select from
-- Provide a band of frequencies to select from
+### Componentsmy favorite stack overflow question is the one i asked that is incredio select from

 **ScoreCard:**